Skip to main content

 grade: 6

-Assume that the Pod's request is 3C 20Gi.
-All nodes that meet Grade 2 and above meet this requirement.
-Considering the amount of available resources, the scheduler prefers to schedule the Pod to member3.
+Suppose the Pod's resource request is for a 3-cores CPU and 20Gi of memory.
+All nodes that meet Grade 2 and above fulfill this request.
+Considering the number of nodes available in each cluster, the scheduler prefers to schedule the Pod to member3.

 Clustermember1member2member3